ggandor/y-combinator-tutorial/README.md

 Y combinator: A very short explanation
 ===

-The following is the most distilled top-down explanation of the famous Y combinator I could possibly come up with, that - according to my hopes - still remains comprehensible.
+The following is the most distilled top-down explanation of the Y combinator I could possibly come up with, that - according to my hopes - still remains comprehensible.
 You might want to read this either as a warm-up before diving deeper, or after reading [one](http://blog.tomtung.com/2012/10/yet-another-y-combinator-tutorial/) or [two](https://www.cs.toronto.edu/~david/courses/csc324_w15/extra/ycomb.html) more verbose tutorials with a bottom-up approach, if the concept hasn't quite